dovecot/documentation/source/configuration_manual/sieve/extensions/vacation.rst

    :ref:`LDA <lda>`
    ``-a`` option or the
    :ref:`LMTP <lmtp_server>`
-   :ref:`setting-lda_original_recipient_header` setting to make the original SMTP recipient available to Sieve.
+   :dovecot_core:ref:`lda_original_recipient_header` setting to make the original SMTP recipient available to Sieve.

 :ref:`plugin-sieve-setting-sieve_vacation_dont_check_recipient` = no
    This disables the checks for implicit delivery entirely.
 This means